softwaremill/scalar-conf-website/README.md

 #### Overview

-To update hotels, update information about hotels in `hotels.json`.
+To update hotels/venue, update information in `hotels.json`.